DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 | Number of initializing shards | `cluster.health.initializing_shards`   | Resource: Availability           |
 | Number of unassigned shards   | `cluster.health.unassigned_shards`     | Resource: Availability           |

-**Cluster status:** If cluster status is **yellow**, that means all primary shards are allocated, but at least one replica is missing.
+**Cluster status:** If the cluster status is **yellow**, at least one replica shard is unallocated or missing.
 Search results will still be complete, but if more shards disappear, you may lose data.

 A **red** cluster status indicates that at least one primary shard is missing, and you are missing data, which means that searches will return partial results.
 You will also be blocked from indexing into that shard.
 Consider [setting up an alert][alert-docs] to trigger if status has been yellow for more than 5 min or if the status has been red for the past minute.

-**Initializing and unassigned shards:** When you first create an index, shards will briefly be in a state of initialization, but they shouldn't linger here too long.
-You may also see initializing shards when a node is first restarted; as shards are loaded from disk, they are categorized as `initializing`.
-The master node will then attempt to assign shards to nodes in the cluster.
+**Initializing and unassigned shards:** When you first create an index, or when a node is rebooted, its shards will briefly be in an "initializing" state before transitioning to a status of "started" or "unassigned", as the master node attempts to assign shards to nodes in the cluster.
 If you see shards remain in an initializing or unassigned state too long, it could be a warning sign that your cluster is unstable.

 <div id="saturation-errors"></div>
 ### Resource saturation and errors